CIDARLAB/3DuF/README.md

 ### UI
 - Settings panels show a selectable netlist **ID** for matching objects back to Parchmint / Neptune JSON.
 - Floating settings panels drag from the heading bar only so parameter text stays selectable.
+- Parameter units (µm, °, …) render beside the value field instead of as a crowded text-field suffix.

 ## Usage